juice-shop/multi-juicer/guides/walkthrough/walkthrough.md

 ## 5. Playing JuiceShop

 After clicking **Start Hacking** the participant lands in their personal JuiceShop.
-From here on they use JuiceShop normally — the MultiJuicer LoadBalancer transparently routes their traffic to the right instance.
+From here on they use JuiceShop normally — the MultiJuicer proxy transparently routes their traffic to the right instance.

 ![OWASP Juice Shop landing page rendered inside the participant's instance, showing the product catalog with apple juice, banana juice and other items, plus the JuiceShop navigation bar at the top.](../../images/screenshots/user-flow-5-finished-logging-in-using-juiceshop.webp)